What is rebound therapy?

 What type of bed is best for rebound therapy?

-We recommend Continental's own "UltraMesh" beds for rebound therapy which is a material and bed design we developed specifically in conjunction with ReboundTherapy.org - they are high-grip, wipe clean and are available in grey, red, blue or green colours.
+We recommend Continental's own "UltraMesh" beds for rebound therapy which is a material and bed design we developed specifically in conjunction with ReboundTherapy.org - they are high-grip, wipe clean and are available in black, grey, red, light blue, dark blue and green - samples of the UltraMesh colours are available here.
 We make standard size UltraMesh beds to suit a 77 trampoline and we manufacture bespoke UltraMesh beds for bespoke trampolines.
 Please note that the widest UltraMesh bed we can make is 1,950mm (to suit a pit 2,560mm wide).
 For larger bed areas such as for a 99 trampoline we recommend a 13mm wide nylon web bed.